sizhongbin/OrnaNote/README.md

 ## What's new

-- 3 Apr, 2024:
+- 7 May, 2024:
-  - Updated Apr event info
+  - Updated May event info